collocations.org

 The company is being sued for breach of contract.

-a contract of employment/sale
+a contract of employment, a contract of sale

 You should make sure that you have a formal contract of employment.